 A bad record deal can cause an artist untold issues.

-It is no secret that Lil’ Uzi Vert’s career has been full of record label drama as well as relatable rap.
+It is no secret that Lil’ Uzi Vert’s career has been full of record label drama.

 But, relatability in the music world doesn’t stop at music.